 Transparent conductive oxides (TCO's) are electrically conductive materials with a low absorption of electromagnetic waves within the visible region of the spectrum.
 They are used in a variety of applications such as flat panel displays, thin film solar cells, light emitting diodes (LEDs), opto-electrical interfaces, touch screens, and automobile window de-icers and de-foggers.
 Indium Tin Oxide (ITO) is the most widely used transparent conductive oxide material; it has exceptional properties such as low resistivity (~10-4 Ω-cm) and high transparency in the visible spectrum.
 However, ITO is an expensive material.
 For this reason, Aluminum-doped Zinc Oxide (AZO) and Indium-doped Cadmium Oxide have been utilized as alternative materials.

-LTS (Chemical), Inc. is a pioneer in the development of standard and custom TCO's for the photovoltaic industries.
+LTS Research Laboratories, Inc. is a pioneer in the development of standard and custom TCO's for the photovoltaic industries.
 Since 2006, LTS participated in R&D projects for newer kinds of TCO materials such as IGZO, ZTO, GZO, and GTO.
 The materials IGZO and IGO are now widely accepted throughout the thin film industry.

 - Indium Tin Oxide (ITO)